Qarj/log-parsed-json/README.md

 As well as regular stringified JSON, it copes with much of the output from util.inspect() for standard JSON-like data objects, including circular references.

-Python None is changed to null.

-Trailing commas are removed.

-Unescaped single quotes in single quoted strings are handled, so long as they are not followed by a comma or close curly brace (ignoring whitespace).

 Escaped quotes as used in Kibana logs are handled.
 E.g. `{\"@metadata\": \"value\"}`

 Intended to help with debugging, particulary in situations where you have for example Kibana logs containing JSON within JSON.

+## Automatic Repairs to JSON

+-   Change Python None to null
+-   Change Python True and False to true and false
+-   Insert missing commas between key value pairs
+-   Insert missing commas between array elements
+-   Remove trailing commas
+-   Add quotes to keys
+-   Convert single quotes, backticks, curly quotes, escaped double quotes and double escaped double quotes to double quotes
+-   Unescaped single quotes in single quoted strings are handled, so long as they are not followed by a comma or close curly brace (ignoring whitespace).

 ## Installation